g-lok/gs-dotfiles/medium.md

 1. Dramatically increasing the keyboard speed.
 1. Setting up a screenshots folder.
 1. Changing dock behavior.
-I used to set this up to hide all apps unless they were opened, because I use a launcher to launch apps.
-However I'm considering using scripts to add specific apps similar to what is on Omakub's dock.
+Hide it by default, increase speed, remove all the pinned items and replace them with my own.
-1. I also set my desktop background, which has served me well for the last 10+ years, and I think is a much nicer and unobtrusive choice compared to Omakub.
+1. I also set my desktop background, which has served me well for the last 10+ years, and I think is a much nicer and unobtrusive choice compared to Omakub's Tokyo Night.
 It's a Victorian style black and white wallpaper pattern that sits nicely in the background, and matches just about any app or theme.
+Once I add themes I'll probably use Omakub's default wallpapers for each theme.

 ### The Dotfiles